-4.39 It is understood that the owner of this area, shown on Map 8, wishes to actively pursue its use as a wildlife corridor and this would have many advantages in terms of enhancing the ecological network and green infrastructure provision within the town.
+4.47 It is understood that the owner of this area, shown on Map 8, wishes to actively pursue its use as a wildlife corridor and this would have many advantages in terms of enhancing the ecological network and green infrastructure provision within the town.
 The area's proximity to the town centre is such that it would also make a valuable contribution to its regeneration.
-In addition, its relationship to areas identified for new housing (see Policy S.M5 and paragraphs 4.29 and 4.32) enhances the need to both retain this as a wildlife area and manage it in an appropriate way and to ensure that public access is wildlife friendly.
-Its importance in relation to the ecological network is emphasised in the ecological report3 prepared as part of the planning application for sites MD010 and MD028.
-SAMDev Plan Policy S.11.1b envisages the wildlife corridor provided by the former railway cutting being used as part of footpath and cycle links through the housing sites towards Greenfields Lane and the former railway towards the town centre.
+In addition, its relationship to areas identified for new housing (see Policy S.M5 and paragraphs 4.29 and 4.36) enhances the need to both retain this as a wildlife area and manage it in an appropriate way and to ensure that development surrounding it is wildlife friendly.
+Its importance in relation to the ecological network is emphasised in the ecological report3 prepared as part of the planning application for housing sites MD010 and MD028.
+SAMDev Plan